Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: FM-PM FOPT thermodynamics: the extension of Landau theory

-where $A^\Omega_6 >0$ to provide stable solution.
-The coefficients $A^\Omega_\alpha$ up to sixth order are hold to supply not only SOPT but also the~possibility of~FOPT.
+where $A^\Omega_6 >0$ provides a stable solution.
+The coefficients $A^\Omega_\alpha$ up to sixth order are held to supply not only SOPT but also the~possibility of~FOPT.

-External arguments (\textit{i.e.} set up by environment such as $\mu, T$ and $h$) are written before the vertical line `$|$', internal argument, magnetization $m$, which can be found by minimization of~$\Omega$ under given external parameters, is written after `$|$'.
-Note that the internal parameter specifies particular phase for the system.
+External arguments (\textit{i.e.}, set up by environment such as $T$, $\mu$, and $h$) are written before the vertical line `$|$'; the internal argument, magnetization $m$, which can be found by minimization of~$\Omega$ under given external parameters, is written after `$|$'.
+Note that $m$ value specifies particular phase for the system.
 We consider phase transitions between phases differing by a~value of $m$ only, \textit{e.~g.}~paramagnetic-ferromagnetic or~antiferromagnetic-ferrimagnetic phase transitions.